Hendrick Manufacturing Company: Eli Hendrick

 Born in 1832, Eli Hendrick apprenticed as a wood turner in his native Michigan.
 After developing an interest in oil refining, he built a refinery in Carbondale, Illinois.

+Hendrick founded his metal-working company in 1876 in Carbondale, Pennsylvania.
+He innovated a process for punching holes into sheet metal while punching holes into metal plate.

 The company later developed new products including “Galena Signal Oil,” an extra-fine kerosene for railway lighting, and “Plumboleum”, a gear box lubricant that remained a basic ingredient of automotive lubricants for 75 years.

 The filter presses used in the refining process consisted of mats of woven wire and canvas.
 In constant use, the wire eventually was abraded to the point where it pierced the canvas, reducing the efficiency of the filter.
 Hendrick reasoned that a metal sheet, properly perforated, could replace the canvas-and-wire filter, giving it a longer life.
 Several tries at drilling holes, first individually, then in a multiple drill-press proved that the concept was sound, but the production process was too costly.
 He then conceived the idea of punching holes simultaneously in the sheet metal.
 The metal-punching machine he developed was a pilot for the modern perforating press and the foundation upon which Hendrick Manufacturing Company was started in 1876.

 Over the next 100 years, the company steadily expanded its technology and its product lines, branching out from the original oil and coal industries into aggregate, iron, steel, paper, material handling, construction and other industries where perforated or slotted sheets of material are required.